Linear Convergence of Frank-Wolfe for Rank-One Matrix Recovery Without Strong Convexity: Introduction

 \subsection{Additional related work}

 In \cite{Zhou2017} the authors have considered an optimization problem closely related to \eqref{eq:optProb}, which takes the form of unconstrained minimization of a smooth convex function plus a nuclear norm regularizer.
-They showed that under the assumption that the objective is of the form $g(\mA\X)$ where $g$ is smooth and strongly convex and $\mA$ is a linear map, and assuming there exists an optimal solution which satisfies a condition somewhat similar to our Assumption \ref{ass:gap}, their problem satisfies an error-bound, which can be applied to show that a proximal gradient method converges linearly for the problem.
+They showed that under the assumption that the objective is of the form $g(\mA\X)$ where $g$ is smooth and strongly convex and $\mA$ is a linear map, and assuming there exists an optimal solution which satisfies a condition somewhat similar to our Assumption \ref{ass:gap}, a proximal gradient method converges linearly for the problem.
 While their result allows to consider optimal solutions with arbitrary rank (not only one, as in our case), this current work has three main advantages: i) we do not require that the objective takes the form of strongly convex and smooth function applied to linear map which, while capturing several important applications, is also quite restrictive.
-Our result only requires the objective to be smooth (and we also obtain a result for nonsmooth problems). ii) \cite{Zhou2017} only establishes the existence of the error bound but does not detail how it depends on the natural parameters of the problem (such as the condition they require on the optimal solution).
-We on the other-hand, give fully-detailed convergence results with explicit dependency on all relevant parameters. iii) While the error bound is relevant to proximal gradient methods, these are often not considered the methods of choice for such problems because of the high complexity of computing the proximal step which can require high-rank SVD computations \footnote{in the close proximity of an optimal solution it is quite plausible that only low-rank SVD computations will be needed to compute the proximal step, see for instance our recent work \cite{Garber19}}.
+Our result only requires the objective to be smooth (and we also obtain a result for nonsmooth problems). ii) \cite{Zhou2017} only establishes a linear convergence rate but does not detail how it depends on the natural parameters of the problem (such as the condition they require on the optimal solution).
+We on the other-hand, give fully-detailed convergence results with explicit dependency on all relevant parameters. iii) While the linear convergence rate in \cite{Zhou2017} is relevant to proximal gradient methods, these are often not considered the methods of choice for such problems because of the high complexity of computing the proximal step which can require high-rank SVD computations \footnote{in the close proximity of an optimal solution it is quite plausible that only low-rank SVD computations will be needed to compute the proximal step, see for instance our recent work \cite{Garber19}}.
 On the other hand, here we establish linear convergence rates for the Frank-Wolfe method and simple variants of, which require only rank-one SVD computation on each iteration, and hence are often more suitable for such problems.
 Moreover, the Frank-Wolfe method can be used with line-search which does not require any parameter tuning.